Guide to Applying for Psychiatric Residency

 Updated July 2023

 Congratulations on choosing one of the most exciting fields in medicine.
 Not only are psychiatrists uniquely trained to consider the patient from a "whole person" perspective, but the field also includes a wide range of practice settings and diverse opportunities for subspecialization.

-In the guide A Roadmap to Psychiatric Residency (.pdf), you will find:
+In the Roadmap to Psychiatric Residency (.pdf), you will find:

 What Should I Do During Medical School to Prepare For a Career in Psychiatry?

 Psychiatry programs are generally holistic in their review of applicants.
 As such, participation in the following are highly valued - longitudinal and meaningful service, leadership, and scholarly experiences that may demonstrate unique individual attributes and a strong commitment to psychiatry.